-The title Lecturer will ordinarily be used to designate appointments, at any salary and experience level, of persons who are serving in a teaching capacity for a limited time or part-time.
-This rank does not carry tenure.
+The title Lecturer will ordinarily be used to designate appointments of persons who are serving in a teaching capacity for a limited time or part-time.
+The normal requirement is a Master's degree in the field of instruction or a related field, or equivalent professional experience in the field of instruction.
+Appointments to this rank are typically one to three years and are renewable.

-3. Senior Lecturer
+4. Senior Lecturer